KEP-5547: Integrate Workload APIs with Job Controller

 The following metrics should be monitored:

-• job_sync_duration_seconds: If Job sync duration increases significantly, it may indicate issues with Workload/PodGroup creation
+• job_sync_duration_seconds: If Job sync duration increases significantly, it may indicate issues with Workload and PodGroup creation.

-• job_pods_creation_total: A drop in pod creation rate may indicate a problem in the Job controller’s Workload/PodGroup flow
+• job_pods_creation_total: A drop in pod creation rate may indicate a problem in the Job controller’s Workload and PodGroup flow.

 Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?